w314/notes/javaNotes/csNotes.md

 ### Roles of the Operating System

 - `Process Management` (`process` is a program in execution)
-- Managing `Threads` - a thread as a flow of execution through the process code.
-The thread keeps track of all the instructions that need to be executed next in the program counter.
-Also, the thread contains system registers that hold the current working variables.
-Also, the thread's stack contains the execution history.
+- Managing `Threads`
+  - a thread is a flow of execution through the process code
+  - keeps track of all the instructions that need to be executed next in the program counter
+  - contains system registers that hold the current working variables.
+  - the thread's stack contains the execution history
 - `Scheduling` - in scheduling, the process manager takes the responsibility to remove the running process from the CPU and chooses another process based on a specific strategy.
 - `Memory Management` - the functionality of an operating system that handles and manages the primary memory.
 Processes move back and forth between the main memory and the disk during the execution.